Robert Black (serial killer): First convictions

-On a summer evening in 1963, Black encountered a seven-year-old girl playing alone in a local park; he lured the child to a deserted air-raid shelter on the pretext of showing her some kittens.
+On a summer evening in 1963, Black encountered a seven-year-old girl playing alone in a Greenock park; he lured the child to a deserted air-raid shelter on the pretext of showing her some kittens.
 There he held the girl by the throat until she lost consciousness, then masturbated over her body.
 The following day, Black was arrested and charged with lewd and libidinous behaviour.
 A psychiatric examination suggested the incident was an isolated one, and that Black was not in need of treatment; as a result he was admonished for the offence.

 Shortly after, Black moved to Grangemouth, where he lodged with an elderly couple and worked for a builders' supply company.
 He began dating a young woman he met at a local youth club.
 This was his only known girlfriend, and they dated for several months.
 According to Black, he had asked this woman to marry him, and was devastated when she abruptly ended their relationship, in part due to his unusual sexual demands.

 In 1966, Black's landlords discovered he had molested their nine-year-old granddaughter whenever she visited their household.
 They evicted him but did not inform police, wanting to spare their granddaughter further trauma.
 Black lost his job soon after, and he returned to Kinlochleven, where he lodged with a married couple who had a six-year-old daughter.